rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ##  RsyncUI vs RsyncOSX

+For the moment there are more users of RsyncOSX than RsyncUI.
+But the number of users of RsyncUI are growing.
+And Apple is clear, SwiftUI which RsyncUI is developed by, is the future.
+This means that most of my development is now on RsyncUI.
+RsyncOSX is still supported, but only issues are fixed and no new features.

 RsyncUI and RsyncOSX shares most of the code for *the model components*.
 The main differences between the two apps are the user interface (UI) and how the UI is built.
 RsyncUI is deveoped by utilizing **SwiftUI** and Swift.
 RsyncOSX is developed by utilizing **Storyboards** and Swift.
 Both apps utilizes another great **declarative** library, Combine, developed by Apple and JSON files for storing tasks, logrecords and user configuration.
 RsyncUI will in the future become the primary application of the two.

 | App      | Code | Paradigm | Version 1.0 |